Seven Things You Can Do to Gain Support for Your Mobility Programme

 For example, How should I respond to HR’s question about the impact of short-term assignments on careers?
 A face-to-face meeting?
 A detailed report?
 If a stakeholder has minimal interest in Mobility and little overall influence, Mobility should be accessible, but regular communication probably won’t take priority.

 Document your communication plan and commit by scheduling your outreach now.
-If it’s not on your personal calendar, it’s less likely to happen.
+If it’s not on your personal diary, it’s less likely to happen.
 To ensure you remain accountable, include your team on your plan.

 6. Continued momentum